-- experiments having been performed. - Substituting for another student to take an examination or to do any academic work for which academic credit will be received. - 4.
-Changing answers or grades after an academic work has been returned to the student and claiming instructor error. - Submitting work for credit or taking an examination and employing a technique specifically prohibited by the instructor in that course, even if such technique would be acceptable in other courses.
+d) Substituting for another student to take an examination or to do any academic work for which academic credit will be received.

+e) Submitting work for credit or taking an examination and employing a technique specifically prohibited by the instructor in that course, even if such technique would be acceptable in other courses.